GoanNP/testes/prods/en/index.md

 2. Install the product in a shadow mode next to the running process.
 3. Validate against a reference batch for at least one full shift.
 4. Switch to active mode and hand over the operator dashboards.

-> All figures in this catalog are sample data for testing purposes only.